Is Lyconet a Scam or a Legit Business Opportunity that can Help you Succeed by Saving you Money while Shopping. Let’s Dig in and Find Out

 One such company that has had a similar history is MMM Global.

 This has nothing to do with saving on shopping.
 You can’t just join a shopping network to save 1 to 2% in savings.
 They don’t even mention the stores they partner with on their website.

 As mentioned the old members end up reaping their profits from the new members.
 It’s an endless loop of money changing hands.
 That is a classic example of a pyramid scheme.
 Your number always comes up in the end.

 If we are all paying commissions to each other in monetary form for zero product who will be left to pay out to the other in the end?
 The system will saturate and will eventually crumble under its own weight.
 Unfortunately, the casualty rate is severe and people often end up losing entire fortunes.

 If this opportunity has been presented to you, please steer clear of it.
-It’s nothin but hot air.

-Many thanks for reading my review.
+Great to have you here.
 If you have a question or a comment on the Lyconet business opportunity, please leave it below.
 I would love to hear from you.

 Please feel free to share.